PrimeDAO/contracts-v2/README.md

 new experimental version of PrimeDAO contracts

 ## To Run
-1. Please add the following details in `.env. file.
+1. Please add the following details in `.env`. file.
 a.
 PROVIDER_KEY - Infura api key for rinkeby test network
 b.
 SAFE - Gnosis Safe Address at rinkeby
 c.
 SEED_SIGNATURE - Contract which generates signature and also is the owner of safe.